Lunch for Libraries with Jesmyn Ward

 Lunch for Libraries with Jesmyn Ward, Tuesday, May 5 12pm Monona Terrace Convention Center, a fundraiser by Madison Public Library Foundation.
 Graphic includes a headshot of the author, and the cover of “On Witness and Respair”

-Our 15th annual Lunch for Libraries spring fundraiser takes place on Tuesday, May 5, 2026 at Monona Terrace Convention Center!
+Our 15th annual Lunch for Libraries fundraiser takes place Tuesday, May 5, 2026, at Monona Terrace Convention Center!
+Tickets are now sold out, and no tickets will be available at the door.

 Lunch for Libraries is Madison Public Library Foundation’s signature spring fundraising event.
 Your ticket supports Wisconsin Book Festival’s free, year-round programs that bring readers and authors together.